 You must also file a nonresident return if your employer withheld state taxes for the wrong state and you want a refund from that state, or if you made any non-employment income in a state other than your home state.

 You May Not Need to File a Return in Reciprocal States

-Certain states have agreements that allow residents of other states to work in there without filing a nonresident return.
+Certain states have agreements that allow residents of other states to work there without filing a nonresident return.
 This is common among neighboring states where crossing over the line to go to work is common.
 These agreements are known as reciprocal agreements.
 You probably won't have to file a return in the nonresident state if your resident state and the state you're working in have such an agreement in place.
-These agreements typically cover only earned income, however, that which you collect from actual employment.
+These agreements typically cover only earned income, or income which you collect from actual employment.